yuecen/drf_vue_jwt_example/README.md

 ## drf-vue-jwt-example

 This is an example for starting a single page application separating frontend and backend.
 Backend is built by Django REST framework (DRF), frontend is built by Vue.
 The JSON Web Token (JWT) is for auth.

-### Some Notes
+### Recap

 #### Backend